 Career in Meteorology

 The best known area of meteorology is weather forecasting.
-This is done by operational meteorologists, who try to predict the weather by analyzing information from weather satellites, photographs, and computers, as well as analyzing data from different sources.
+This is done by operational meteorologists, who try to predict the weather by analysing information from weather satellites, photographs, and computers, as well as analysing data from different sources.

 Yet meteorologists do more than forecast weather conditions.
 Others study climate change, pollution and storms.
 They conduct research in the specialist areas of climatology (weather history and patterns), dynamic meteorology (movement of weather systems and what controls them), physical meteorology (nature of the atmosphere), and industrial meteorology (effects of industrial and urban environments on weather and climate).

-Most careers in meteorology involve working for the government and private companies that utilize climate information, such as consulting firms, resource industries (e.g. gas and oil exploration) and utility companies (e.g. hydroelectric plants).
+Most careers in meteorology involve working for the government and private companies that utilise climate information, such as consulting firms, resource industries (e.g. gas and oil exploration) and utility companies (e.g. hydroelectric plants).

 Day-to-day activities of a career in meteorology

-An Operational meteorologist career involves undertake many tasks in analyzing data and predicting shorter term weather conditions, including:
+An Operational meteorologist career involves undertake many tasks in analysing data and predicting shorter term weather conditions, including:

 - Researching weather patterns.

-- Analyzing weather balloon, radar and satellite data.
+- Analysing weather balloon, radar and satellite data.